gidago/Getting-and-Cleaning-Data/README.md

 #### - Merge worktables to create a single data set

-Merge the training and the test sets
+First merge the training and the test sets

 #### -  Assign column names to the merged data

 #### - From merge data, extract mean, std of measurements

 #### - Label the data set with descriptive variable names
 Name with Descriptive activity names
 Labelling data set with descriptive variable names

 #### - Write the tidy data set created to an output file
 Getting Tidy Data